History of the chateau and its owners

 School of Agriculture

 There was no one from the former school management who wanted to say anything about that era.
-However, period photographs reveal some facts: slogans about building socialism on the façade of the manor, the XV Congress of the Communist Party of Czechoslovakia, the emblem of the Red Star with a hammer and sickle that covered the Zichy coats of arms on the façade, the family chapel transformed into a gymnasium.
-However, former students stop by the manor house from time to time.
-With shining eyes, they remember the times when they graduated from high school in the manor, celebrated their graduation, and some even had a wedding there.
+However, period photographs reveal some facts: slogans about building socialism on the façade of the chateau, the XV Congress of the Communist Party of Czechoslovakia, the emblem of the Red Star with a hammer and sickle that covered the Zichy coats of arms on the façade, the family chapel transformed into a gymnasium.
+However, former students stop by the chateau from time to time.
+With shining eyes, they remember the times when they graduated from high school in the chateau, celebrated their graduation, and some even had a wedding there.
 For nothing, childhood and youth is a period that is remembered with pleasure regardless of the social system.